In the process of planning where to go in the summer holidays?

 In the town of Sigiriya, which is also a UNESCO World Heritage Site, you will find the Lion Rock.
 Towering 200 metres above the landscape, it is truly stunning.
 The climb to the top is tough and is probably not suitable for young children, but it’s a fantastic experience.
 If you fancy even more physical activity, a bike ride is also highly recommended.
 Experience a 12-metre-high Buddha statue, among other things.

-After a few eventful days, you may be in need of a few days’ R & R. During the summer months, the east coast beaches such as Passikudah are the best choice.
+After a few eventful days, you may be in need of a few days’ R & R. During the summer months, the east coast beaches are the best choice.
 While away the hours on the beach in the shade of palm trees, go for a dip in the crystal-clear waters or snorkel among the colourful fish.
 The beach is perfect if you’re travelling with children as you can walk out more than 1 km before the water gets deep.

 Swap the British summer sun for palm trees, waves and relaxation on the Thai islands.